-Spreetshoogte Pass is a high mountain pass at an elevation of 1.780m (5,839ft) above the sea level, located in Khomas region of central Namibia.
-With up to 22% slope of the pass is one of the steepest in southern Africa.
+Spreetshoogte Pass is a high mountain pass at an elevation of 1.822m (5,977ft) above the sea level, located in Khomas region of central Namibia.
+Hitting a 14% of maximum gradient through some of the ramps, it’s one of the steepest passes in southern Africa.
 It’s one of the highest roads of the country.

 Is Spreetshoogte Pass paved?

 Connecting the Namib Desert with the Khomas Highland, the road to the summit is mostly unpaved.
 It has concrete sections on the steepest parts.
 It’s called D1275.

 The pass is 50.4 km (31.31 miles) long, running from Solitaire, near the Namib-Naukluft National Park to Nauchas, on the D1261 road.
 The pass is named after farmer Nicolaas Spreeth.

 Is Spreetshoogte Pass steep?

 The road is extremely steep, descending almost 1,000 metres (3,300 ft) within 4 kilometres (2.5 mi) of road.
 It hits a 14% of maximum gradient through some of the ramps.
 As such, it is a little trickier to drive.
 The descent is very dangerous in order to keep the danger of failing brakes to a minimum.
 It’s passable only for vehicles without trailers.
 Trucks and caravans are forbidden to use it.
 The sharp bends and steep gradients are not bad news for intrepid explorers.